iommirocks/iommi/docs/howto.rst

 How do I specify the title of a header?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :code:`display_name` property of a column is displayed in the header.
+The `display_name` property of a column is displayed in the header.

 .. code:: python